matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 {% endraw %}
 ```

-We can still use jinja's filters like any other variable with this approach too.
+We can still use jinja's filters like any other variable with this approach too:

 ```yaml
 {% raw %}